One of the most important questions you can ask yourself in building your wealth, is who do you associate with?

 Energy is contagious, which means you don’t want to be around people that expel negative energy.
 It will bring you down.

 Use what you have learned to better yourself and your life.
-Be the model, be successful, be happy.
+Be the model, be successful, and be happy.

-Yes it’s much more difficult to be positive and conscious around people and circumstances that are negative, but that’s your test!
+Yes, it’s much more difficult to be positive and conscious around people and circumstances that are negative, but that’s your test!
 Just as steel is hardened in the fire, if you can remain true to your values while others around you are full of doubt and even condemnation, you’ll grow faster and stronger.

 You can either affect people or infect people, it’s your choice.

-One of my favourite sayings, in fact it is one that I had pinned to my bedroom closet for many years, is ‘If you want to fly like an eagle, don’t hang around with turkeys’.
+One of my favourite sayings, in fact, it is one that I had pinned to my bedroom closet for many years, is ‘If you want to fly like an eagle, don’t hang around with turkeys’.
 This is a great interpretation of the Rule of 5.

 I make it a point to only associate with successful, positive people, and just as importantly, I disassociate from negative ones.